-In 2006 she returned to the U.S. to become a sous chef at Gilt inside the ultra-luxe Palace Hotel on Madison Avenue, where she took particular ownership of the fanciful and thorough chocolate program.
-In 2010, Yee went on to become Charlie Palmer’s pastry chef at Aureole where she was awarded that year’s Rising Star Pastry Chef award, and then on to the 2 Michelin-starred SHO Shaun Hergatt downtown where she was able to showcase limitless technique and detail.
+In 2006 she returned to the U.S. to become pastry sous chef at Gilt inside the ultra-luxe Palace Hotel on Madison Avenue, where she took particular ownership of the fanciful and thorough chocolate program.
+In 2010, Yee went on to become Charlie Palmer’s pastry chef at Aureole where she was awarded that year’s Rising Star Pastry Chef award, and then on to the 2 Michelin-starred SHO Shaun Hergatt downtown where she was able to showcase her contemporary technique and style.

 In early 2013, Yee paired with Chef Andrew Carmellini to open his third restaurant in New York, the French spirited Lafayette Grand Café & Bakery.
 Her neatly executed desserts in the restaurant, as well as her whimsical takes on traditional patisserie in the café, garnered her three nods from the James Beard Foundation for Outstanding Pastry Chef.